Pallas Athena

 The Separating Axis Theorem:

-Two convex polygons $A$ and $B$ are disjoint (i.e., they do not overlap or touch) if, and only if, there exists a line (let that be called a separating axis) such that the projections of the two polygons onto that line are also disjoint.
+Two convex polygons $A$ and $B$ are disjoint (i.e., they do not overlap or touch) if, and only if, there exists at least one line (let that be called a separating axis) such that the projections of the two polygons onto that line are also disjoint.

 Bases in Action: SAT Illustrated